zaccymomo/friendsOfTheForest/README.md

 ### Database Connection Issues

-- Ensure PostgreSQL is running: `pg_isready`
-- Verify credentials in `backend/.env`
+- Verify your NeonDB connection string in `backend/.env` is correct
-- Check if database exists: `psql -l`
+- Ensure the connection string includes `?sslmode=require` at the end
+- Check that your NeonDB project is active (not suspended due to inactivity on free tier)
+- Verify network connectivity - NeonDB requires internet access
+- Check the NeonDB dashboard for any service status issues

 ### Port Already in Use